-7.0.13 The use of any manures or fertilizers for pasture land that are bought in from off-farm must be justified by soil testing and pasture nutritional need.
+7.0.13 The use of any manures or fertilizers for pasture land that are bought in from off-farm must be justified by soil testing and crop nutritional need.

-7.0.14 Waste from on-farm slaughter must be properly composted before it is applied to pasture.
+7.0.14 Waste from on-farm slaughter, and the remains of animals that die or are euthanized on farm must be properly composted before it is applied to pasture.

-7.0.15 Fish fertilizer must come from sustainable sources.
+7.0.15 Fish fertilizers must come from sustainable sources.

-7.0.16 After the application of slaughter waste or fish fertilizer to pasture there must be an interval of at least one month, or until all visible signs of the application have disappeared (whichever is longer), before animals graze the land.
+7.0.16 After the application of fish fertilizer, the composted remains of animals that die or are euthanized on farm or slaughter waste to pasture there must be an interval of at least one month, or until all visible signs of the application have disappeared (whichever is longer), before animals graze the land.

-Note: Permission may be granted to graze the land prior to one month after application of fish fertilizer if it can be demonstrated that animals will not be exposed to any trace of the fertilizer.
+Note: Permission may be granted to graze the land prior to one month after application of composted animal remains, slaughter waste or fish fertilizer if it can be demonstrated that animals will not be exposed to any trace of the fertilizer.

 7.1 Pasture for sheep